-Income tax is provided in accordance with the regulations of the General Authority of Zakat and Tax ("GAZT") in the Kingdom of Saudi Arabia and charged to the statement of profit and loss.
+Zakat and income tax is provided in accordance with the regulations of the Zakat, Tax and Customs Authority ("ZATCA") in the Kingdom of Saudi Arabia and charged to the statement of profit and loss and other comprehensive income.

-Adjustments arising from the final income tax assessments are recorded in the period in which such assessments are made.
+Adjustments arising from the final zakat and income tax assessments are recorded in the period in which such assessments are made.